barufa/TriviaSolver/README.md

 ## Getting Started

-First of all, you have to donwload this repository and execute:
+First of all, you have to download this repository and execute:
 ```
 $ git clone https://github.com/barufa/TriviaBot.git
 $ cd TriviaBot